gklyne/annalist/documents/installing-annalist.md

 **Development**: Annalist site data is kept in a directory within the Annalist software source tree, and configuration files are in subdirectory `.annalist` of the installing user's home directory.

-**Personal**: Annalist site data is in a sibdirectory `annalist_site`, and configuration files are in subdirectory `.annalist`, of the installing user's home directory.
+**Personal**: Annalist site data is in a subdirectory `annalist_site`, and configuration files are in subdirectory `.annalist`, of the installing user's home directory.

 **Shared**: Annalist site data is kept in directory `/var/annalist_site`, and configuration files are in subdirectory `/etc/annalist`.
 Such an installation will typically require root privileges on the host computer system to complete.

+For most purposes, the default (**Personal**) configuration works just fine.
+For shared instances, I use this with a dedicated user (e.g. `annalist`).

 ### Annalist authentication options

-Annalist has been implemented to use federated authentication based on Open ID Connect (http://openid.net/connect/) rather than local user credential management.
+Annalist has been implemented to use federated authentication based on Open ID Connect (http://openid.net/connect/) rather than relying on local user credential management.
 Using third party authentication services should facilitate integration with single-sign-on (SSO) services, and avoids the security risks assciated with local password storage.
 Unfortunately, installing and configuring a system to use an OpenID Connect authentication service does take some addtional effort to register the installed application with the authentication service.

 Annalist currently supports two user authentication mechanisms: OpenID Connect using Google+, and local user login credentials.
 (Other OpenID Connect providers may also work, but have not been tested.)